-The New York Cardiac Diagnostic Center can determine if you are in need of a Coronary Calcium Scan Test – which we offer at our partner facility.
+The New York Cardiac Diagnostic Center can determine if you are in need of a Coronary CT Calcium Scan Test – which we offer at our partner facility.
 A coronary calcium scan is a cardiac test that looks for specks of calcium in (and on) the walls of the coronary (heart) arteries.
 Calcifications in the coronary arteries are an early sign of coronary heart disease (CHD).
 Coronary heart disease is a disease in which a waxy substance called plaque builds up in the coronary arteries.
 In some cases, Cardiac CT is used to assess heart chambers, heart valves and the surrounding blood vessels.
 Visit your cardiologist nearby Dr. Steven Reisman who can use a Coronary Calcium Scan Test to measure the calcification in the coronary arteries and identify the risk for heart disease.

 These fast and painless cardiac scans may indicate if there is an increased risk of heart attack even before any symptoms occur of heart disease.
 Heart scans can also look at blockages in the heart in certain situations.
 Coronary CT is most useful to determine whether symptoms of chest pain may be caused by a coronary blockage.
-These highly specialized scans are performed at one of our partner facilities and do require the NYC cardiologist’s referral.
+These highly specialized cardio scans are performed at one of our partner facilities and do require the NYC cardiologist’s referral.

 Great service, same day stress test appointment, accepted my insurance, very knowledgeable and great staff.
 Highly recommend. ~ Vitals

-Cardiac CT technology enables the NYC cardiologist and a leading New York heart doctor, Dr. Steven Reisman, to provide the most accurate non-invasive assessment of your coronary arteries.
-The cardiologists’s goal of determining if you are a candidate for a Calcium Scan Test is to detect coronary artery disease (CAD) at an early stage when there are no symptoms and to determine its severity.
+Cardiac CT technology enables our top New York City cardiology doctor, Dr. Steven Reisman, to provide the most accurate non-invasive assessment of your coronary arteries.
+The cardiologists’s goal of determining if you are a candidate for a Calcium Heart Scan Test is to detect coronary artery disease (CAD) at an early stage when there are no symptoms and to determine its severity.
 It is a screening study that may be recommended by the NYC cardiologist for patients with risk factors for CAD but no clinical symptoms.